waggle-sensor/nodecontroller-v1/README.md

 ### SSL certificates

 The nodecontroller needs SSL certificates to be able to talk to the RabbitMQ component of the beehive server.
+Those files are not installed on the Waggle image.

+SSL related files expected by the nodecontroller:
 ```text
 Private key of the node:                   /usr/lib/waggle/SSL/node/key.pem
 Public certificate of the node:            /usr/lib/waggle/SSL/node/cert.pem